 Conner became more and more intrigued with the digital aspect of music composition, and in his early teens, he started developing his own studio; investing as much professional gear into it that he could.
 And now, because of digital music technology, he has the capability to deliver to his clients a beautiful, emotive score at a fraction of the price for hiring a live orchestra.

 Then, his good friend Pat Roy, the creator of the popular Jonathan Park audio adventure series, offered Conner a lifetime opportunity, inviting him to compose the music score for a new show he was producing, Time Chroniclers.
+That valuable experience led to Conner's work on a number of Christian short films and various other projects.

 Conner knows how to tune into the emotion of the story and creatively score the music to give wings to that emotion.
 He enjoys the challenge of taking on new styles, new genres, and new unique approaches.